 - "Sure, OK.
 But what if you are French living in the UK?
 Is a French language film foreign to you?"

 And how about Hollywood productions, such as The Inglorious Bastards, where the script is in more than one languages?
-Are this type of films foreign?
+Are these types of films foreign?
 Does the filming location matter perhaps?
 How about, for instance, Yorgos Lanthimos’ film The Lobster?
 It’s in English, but it is produced in Ireland.

 Furthermore, the topic of fansubbing was brought up during the Q&A session with a student expressing their concern around rights.
 They’ve fansubbed a film and then a Chinese television network took their work and used it.

 The conclusion here was that if you fansub you probably don’t own the rights.
-Intellectual property Law is breached and the moment your initial action is illegal, your position will not be so strong, therefore you cannot take any legal action against someone who’s taken your work and used it.
-Moral message: always check copyright permissions with the owner.
+Intellectual property Law is breached and the moment your initial action is illegal, your position will not be as strong, therefore you cannot take any legal action against someone who’s taken your work and used it.
+The takeaway: always check copyright permissions with the owner.

 Films in Translation Project Co-Investigator, Louisa Desilla, presented something particularly interesting, not only because it was based on Greek subtitling, but also because her research data is about people’s perspective.

-Louisa went out and asked viewers of Bridget Jone’s Diaries what they thought about specific subtitles of the film and what connotations they’ve made after reading them.
-The results were not only hilarious but also intriguing and fascinating as they reveal that perception is very much influenced by everyone's unique ways of experiencing life.
+Louisa went out and asked viewers of Bridget Jones's Diary what they thought about specific subtitles of the film and what they perceived the connotations to be.
+The results were not only hilarious but also intriguing and fascinating as they revealed that perception is very much influenced by everyone's unique ways of experiencing life.